-Providers of NHS services are expected to offer a high quality working environment for their staff, one way of doing this is by having good HR policies and practices.
+One way of ensuring a high quality workplace is by having good HR policies and practices.
 These may include policies and practices developed by your employer in partnership with local trade union representatives, which have an effect on your employment.
-Although developed locally, they are often based on national initiatives and guidance, such as those provided by the Advisory Conciliation and Arbitration Service (ACAS).
-Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing, and recruitment and promotion.
+Although developed locally, they are often based on national initiatives and guidance such as those provided by the Advisory, Conciliation and Arbitration Service (ACAS).
+Areas covered by such policies include equality and diversity, health, wellbeing and safety, work life balance and flexible working, discipline and grievance, speaking up/raising concerns and whistleblowing and recruitment and promotion.
+Your new employer will provide you with information on their policies and practices.